Showing posts with label Helen. Show all posts

 Gone Squatchin in Helen

-It was a beautiful day but very hot, so we walked back to the Castle Inn and rested until around 7PM.
+It was a beautiful but very hot day, so we returned to the Castle Inn and rested until around 7 P.M.

 We left the Castle Inn and walked across the bridge, stopping for a picture at the Cafe International (head in the hole), the Mural of Helendof Inn.
-I continued walking past the Alpine Wedding Chapel, Fashall, where they were playing bingo.
+I continued walking past the Alpine Wedding Chapel in Fashall, where they were playing bingo.
 I saw the Pirates Cove Miniature Golf and Alpine Village Inn.

-We walked back to our car and rode to Cleveland, stopping at the White County Courthouse to take a few pictures.
+We returned to our car and rode to Cleveland, stopping at the White County Courthouse to take pictures.

 Day 2: Wednesday, July 19:

-We were at the Waffle House when it opened at 8AM.
-I ordered 3 pecan pancakes with whipped cream and Diet Pepsi.
-Hubby ordered 2 eggs, sausage, 3 pancakes with gravy, biscuits and hash browns.
+We were at the Waffle House when it opened at 8 A.M.
+I ordered three pecan pancakes with whipped cream and Diet Pepsi.
+Hubby ordered two eggs, sausage, three pancakes with gravy, biscuits, and hash browns.

-We rode to the visitors center there they gave us a map of Helen and suggested places we should visit.
+We rode to the visitor's center, where they gave us a map of Helen and suggested places to visit.

 She said Anna Ruby Falls, Sautee General Store, Hardman's Farm & Indian Mound, and the Covered Bridge.